egovernment/egovernment.github.io/_how-to/part-a/145-remove-a-requirement-from-a-registration.markdown

 sub-category: 'Requirements'
 rate: '2'
 number: '145'
 introduction-text: 'A requirement is associated with a document or group of documents that needs to be uploaded with the registrations file.
-Here we will see how to remove a requirement which is not no longer valid for a certain registration.'
+Here we will see how to remove a requirement which is not no longer valid for a given registration.'
 introduction-img: '144.png'
 prevUrl: 144
 nextUrl: 146